Workloads for 4-Socket and 8-Socket ServersArticle

-Breaking Business Processing and Decision Support categories down into applications and more defined categories, we can see how these compare to applications with less compute and memory requirements.
+Breaking Business Applications and Data Management categories down into applications and more defined categories, we can see how these compare to applications with less compute and memory requirements.
 The applications/workloads with either lower compute or lower memory requirements tend to be support by Lenovo 1 and 2 processor servers.
 The ones with both high compute and memory requirements are where the SR850 and SR950 are the best choice to run these workloads.

 Why ThinkSystem SR850 and SR950?

 The ThinkSystem SR850 and SR950 both provide high compute requirements, memory/processor scalability as well as other capabilities necessary to support these demanding business process and decision support workloads:

 - Memory.
 The SR850 and SR950 have at least 2X the memory capabilities of two socket servers.
 The SR950 provides up to 96 DIMM slots and up 24TB of memory required for large virtual machines and in-memory databases.

 - Performance.
 The SR850 and SR950 provide at least 2X the compute performance of two socket servers.
 The SR950 has several World Record benchmark performances.